 Steel has been a go-to material for a long time because of its high modulus of elasticity of around 200 GPa.
 This rigidity, and its relative abundance, have made it a ubiquitous material for manufacturing.
 But at a density of about 8 g/cm3 its weight can be very taxing on the machines it is meant to strengthen.
 This is about 5 times the weight of carbon fiber materials that would provide the same rigidity or better.

 What Are Some Common Applications of Carbon Fiber?

 Carbon fiber can be used to produce a wide variety of products.
 Anything that needs to be rigid and lightweight is a perfect candidate for carbon fiber composite materials.
-They’re popular options for phone cases, since they offer great levels of protection from damage.
+They’re popular options for phone cases since they offer great levels of protection from damage.
 They are being used increasingly in drones and unmanned aerial vehicles (UAVs) where the low weight contributes to a lighter structure and greater payload.
 In the automobile industry, new advancements in carbon fiber technology have the potential to cut the car’s weight nearly in half.
-Also, carbon fiber doesn’t suffer from thermal expansion of steel or aluminum.
+Also, carbon fiber doesn’t suffer from the thermal expansion of steel or aluminum.
 Medical imaging tables benefit from carbon fiber’s strength and stiffness, maintaining critical dimensions under load without breaking down over time, even after high doses of x-ray and gamma radiation.

 How Easy is Carbon Fiber to Cut Compared to Steel?

 Carbon fiber is easier to cut than steel.
 Its low weight facilitates handling and Rotary wheels or saws with diamond or tungsten-carbide blades easily cut carbon fiber composite and make prototyping easy.